 Tom Murray would have not been teaching for too long at that point.
-The Murray family had a cane farm to the north of Edmonton and Tom’s father was also called Tom, as was my father and I don’t regret being named Robert as I reckon it is great for names to skip a generation to avoid confusion.
-Tom himself grew up just north of Edmonton, in a cane farming family.
-As a teacher Tom Murray Jr. encouraged students to develop their speaking skills and have some knowledge of the world around them.
+The Murray family had a cane farm to the north of Edmonton and Tom’s father was also called Tom, as was my father.
+I don’t regret being named Robert.
+I reckon it is great for names to skip a generation to avoid confusion.
+Tom Murray Jr. grew up just north of Edmonton, in a cane farming family.
+As a teacher he encouraged students to develop their speaking skills and have some knowledge of the world around them.
 He also promoted civics and fostered community.
-I remember Tom once had the Member for Cairns Ray Jones address the class.

 A Life Lesson from the Jones Boy